-$$y_1'(x_0)y_2(x_0) - y_1(x_0)y_2'(x_0) \neq 0$$ (2.4)
+$$y_1'(x_0)y_2(x_0) - y_1(x_0)y_2'(x_0) \neq 0.$$ (2.4)

-This relation tells us that the two solutions y_1 and y_2 are different enough to allow us to meet every initial condition for the differential equation.
+The left side of this equation is often called the Wronskian of the functions y_1 and y_2 at the point x_0 .
+In general, the Wronskian is the function $y'1(x)y_2(x) - y'2(x)y_1(x)$ for two solutions to a second order differential equation.
+This relation (the Wronskian being non-zero) tells us that the two solutions y_1 and y_2 are different enough to allow us to meet every initial condition for the differential equation.
 This condition is so important to the study of second order linear equations that we give it a name.
-We say that two solutions y_1 and y_2 are linearly independent if the only way to make the expression is by setting both $c_1 = 0$ and $c_2 = 0$.
-If there are such constants, we can also rearrange the equation to give which says that y_1 is a constant multiple of y_2 .
-Thus, if we have y_1 and y_2 , and there is no constant A so that $y_1 = Ay_2$, then these functions are linearly independent.
+We say that two solutions y_1 and y_2 are linearly independent at x_0 if (2.4) holds, that is, if the Wronskian of the solutions is non-zero at that point.
 For two solutions of a differential equation (which is more specific than just having two random functions), two solutions being linearly independent is equivalent to 2.4 holding for any value x_0 where they are defined.
 Our work and calculations above leads to the following theorem: